HofstraDoboli/ROBOTS_CSC15_F22/README.md

 1. On the bottom flip the switch labelled `PWR SWITCH` while holding the robot straight (nothing should touch the robots)
 2. Wait at least 30 seconds before attempting to login to the Raspberry Pi with the next set of directions.
+3. Do not flip the PWR SWITCH switch while program is running.
+This will crash the ssh and the putty/terminal window.

 ## Login to the robot's Raspberry Pi ##